decompals/decompedia/projects/gamecube-wii/wii-menu.md

 External Resources
 ==================

-* Decompilation projects that share a very similar SDK revision, such as [OGWS](https://github.com/kiwi515/ogws) and [Petari](https://github.com/SMGCommunity/Petari).
+* Decompilation projects that share a very similar SDK revision, such as [OGWS](https://github.com/kiwi515/ogws), [dolsdk2004](https://github.com/doldecomp/dolsdk2004) and [Petari](https://github.com/SMGCommunity/Petari).
 * Various games including a lot of information about SDKs from `.map` and `.elf` files
   * Tokyo Friend Park II - Ketteiban is the most useful one with it's huge amount of DWARF.
+  * Challenge Me -  Word (and Brain) Puzzles reveal to have `.a` files of SDK Library shipped in.
 * [BSTool](https://github.com/koopthekoopa/BSTool) for handling the Wii Menu's exectuable.
 * [WiiBrew](https://wiibrew.org/wiki/Main_Page) and [Yet Another GC Documentation](https://www.gc-forever.com/yagcd).